tarnas14/no-self-control/README.md

 Hopefully it will

 a) work

 b) help me lose less MMR on Rocket League ladder

-c) prove that you can make a JS application cleanly (y)
+c) prove that you can make a JS application cleanly